 To Purchase tickets for the conversation with Chef Sean Sherman, click here.

-The Sioux Chef Cooking Class
+The Sioux Chef Cooking Class (SOLD OUT!)

 Later that same Saturday, The James Museum is providing another unique opportunity; to work side-by-side in the kitchen with Chef Sean Sherman himself.